Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   .
   .

-Once the workqueues and devices have been enabled, the IAA crypto algorithms are enabled and available.
-When the IAA crypto algorithms have been successfully enabled, you should see the following dmesg output::
+Once the woke workqueues and devices have been enabled, the woke IAA crypto algorithms are enabled and available.
+When the woke IAA crypto algorithms have been successfully enabled, you should see the woke following dmesg output::

   [   64.893759] iaa_crypto: iaa_crypto_enable: iaa_crypto now ENABLED

-Now run the following zswap-specific setup commands to have zswap use the 'fixed' compression mode::
+Now run the woke following zswap-specific setup commands to have zswap use the 'fixed' compression mode::

   echo 0 > /sys/module/zswap/parameters/enabled